mikec3/react_firebase_firestore/README.md

 # React Firebase Firestore Tutorial
 A simple example of a React front end reading and writing to a Firebase Firestore database.
 API keys not secure.

-# API Keys are exposed!
+# API Keys not secure!

 ## Video Link
 follow along at: